pivotal/docs-tap/scst-sign/configuring.md

 container images properly.

 ## Create a `ClusterImagePolicy` Resource
-The cluster image policy is a custom resource containing the following information:
+The cluster image policy is a custom resource containing the following properties:
-- A list of namespaces where this policy will not be enforced.
+- `spec.verification.exclude.resources.namespaces`: a list of namespaces where this policy will not be enforced.
-- A list of public keys complementary to the private keys that were used to sign the images.
+- `spec.verification.keys`: a list of public keys complementary to the private keys that were used to sign the images.
-- A list of image name patterns against which the policy is enforced.
-Each image name pattern is mapped to the required public keys.
-- Optionally, a secret that grants authentication to a given name pattern in your policy.
+- `spec.verification.images[].namePattern`: image name patterns for which the policy is enforced.
+Each image name pattern is mapped to the required public keys and, optionally, a secret that grants authentication to the private registry where images and signatures that match a given pattern are stored.

 The following is an example `ClusterImagePolicy`: